antoniocosentino/funnel-preview/README.md

 ## Tests
 The project currently includes:
-- unit tests
+- Unit tests
-- component tests
+- Component tests

 For testing I'm using Jest in combination with Testing Library.